elephantscale/HI-labs/hadoop-admin/check-machine/README.txt

     - : both soft and hard limit

     - make sure '/etc/pam.d/system-auth' has this entry: session required pam_limits.so

      - reboot and verify the limit has taken place with a 'ulimit -n'
             $ sudo  reboot

             login to machine
             $ ulimit -a
 ==============

 Java

-Make sure java is SUN JDK 1.6
+Make sure java is Oracle JDK 1.6 verify by
-verify by
     $   java -version

 output might look like: